No additional anti-cheat in required for official matches.

 Players are responsible for having a decklist created for the decks they are using in an official match.
 The High School Esports League or opposing players are not responsible should a decklist be lost if the deck needs to be deleted.

-Matches are played as 1 vs 1, meaning that only one player may participate in the match for either side.
+Matches are played as 1 versus 1, meaning that only one player may participate in the match for either side.
+No player substitutions may be made at any point during the match.